-8See Joyce, Henshaw, and Skatrud (1997); Bitler and Zavodny (2001); Lindo and Pineda-Torres (2021); Myers (2021a).
+&lt;sup>9See Joyce, Henshaw, and Skatrud (1997); Bitler and Zavodny (2001); Lindo and Pineda-Torres (2021); Myers (2021a).

-9See Stevenson et al. (2016); Packham (2017); Lu and Slusky (2016).
+&lt;sup>10See Stevenson et al. (2016); Packham (2017); Lu and Slusky (2016).

-10Prior evidence on the impacts of other abortion restrictions include studies of restrictions of the use of Medicaid for abortion, showing these restrictions decrease abortion use among minors and low-income populations, though they have not been shown to impact overall birth rates (Lundberg and Plotnick, 1990; Haas-Wilson, 1993; Meier and McFarlane, 1994; Blank, George, and London, 1996; Haas-Wilson, 1996; Levine, Trainor, and Zimmerman, 1996; Haas-Wilson, 1997; Matthews, Ribar, and Wilhelm, 1997; Tomal, 1999; Cook et al., 1999; Morgan and Parnell, 2002).
-Also, gestational limits have been shown to contribute to worse health and economic outcomes for women who were denied needed abortion care (see Miller, Wherry, and Foster (2020b) for an annotated list of findings from the Turnaway Study).
+&lt;sup>11Restricting the use of Medicaid for abortion decreases abortion use among minors and low-income populations, though is has not been shown to impact overall birth rates (Lundberg and Plotnick, 1990; Haas-Wilson, 1993; Meier and McFarlane, 1994; Blank, George, and London, 1996; Haas-Wilson, 1996; Levine, Trainor, and Zimmerman, 1996; Haas-Wilson, 1997; Matthews, Ribar, and Wilhelm, 1997; Tomal, 1999; Cook et al., 1999; Morgan and Parnell, 2002).
+Gestational limits contribute to worse health and economic outcomes for women who were denied needed abortion care (see Miller, Wherry, and Foster (2020) for an annotated list of findings from the Turnaway Study).
 Compulsory ultrasound requirements have not been found to affect abortion use (Gius, 2019).
-Some other evidence focuses on access to fertility controls in the nineteenth century based on anti-obscenity laws, which restricted access to information, products, and services to control fertility, particularly abortion.
-Findings indicate that these policies led to increases in births (Lahev, 2014a.b).
+Fertility controls in the nineteenth century based on anti-obscenity laws led to increases in births (Lahey, 2014a,b).

-distress in the near-term (6 months and 4 years later) such as poverty, unemployment, public assistance, delinquent debt, bankruptcy, and eviction (Foster et al., 2018b; Miller, Wherry, and Foster, 2020a).
+comes.
+Only one study of which we are aware has examined the impact of modern abortion restrictions on other, economic outcomes.
+The Turnaway Study examined the economic well-being of women who sought an abortion between 2008 and 2010.
+Relative to those who received a wanted abortion, those who were denied wanted abortions due to gestational limits had higher financial distress in the near-term (6 months and 4 years later) such as poverty, unemployment, public assistance, delinquent debt, bankruptcy, and eviction (Foster et al., 2018b; Miller, Wherry, and Foster, 2023).
 A key contribution of our study is to estimate the impacts of recent, fast-growing abortion restrictions on an important leading indicator of long-term productivity and economic welfare: educational attainment.